Tennis-Joyful Jabeur trounces Garcia to reach U.S. Open final | Sports-Games

 Tennis-Joyful Jabeur trounces Garcia to reach U.S. Open final

-Jabeur, who became the first Arab woman to reach a Grand Slam final at Wimbledon this year and is known as Tunisia's "Minister of Happiness", shouted with joy after she sent an unreturnable serve over the net for the win.
-"In the second set I was trying, she was playing much better but I'm really glad she didn't break me at the end because it was going to be tough," she said after the match.
+"Tactically, I think I played really well."
+Jabeur, who became the first Arab woman to reach a Grand Slam final at Wimbledon this year and is known as Tunisia's "Minister of Happiness", sank to her knees and emitted a huge roar of delight after she sent an unreturnable serve over the net for the win.
+"Great game for me," she said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)